REANA-Client¶

 Shortcut to create, upload, start a new workflow.

-The run command allows to create a new workflow, upload its input files and start it in one command.
+command allows to create a new workflow, upload its input files

 Examples: